dadoonet/s0501-basic-search/README.md

 }
 ```

 With that you can paginate over the resultset.
-But note that very is a limit and in total, by default, Elasticsearch can not paginate over 10000 documents.
+But note that there is a limit and in total, by default, Elasticsearch can not paginate after 10000 documents.
 So this works:

 ```json
 GET bytes-discuss/_search?track_total_hits=true